1. Who do the automatic one-year visa extensions apply to? - UPDATED 9 SEPT

 2. What will happen to dependants of staff who have their visas extended?

-The visa extension will also apply to family members.
+The visa extension will also apply to immediate family members.

 4. Why does the one-year extension not apply to other healthcare staff from overseas who are here in the UK?